BHV (department store): 1852–1990: Founding and expansion

 In 1963, the first branch of the store opened and over time several BHV stores opened across France but all except the one at Parly 2 are now closed.

 In 1963, the company opens its first branch store.
-Over time, several other BHV department stores are opened in Paris region but most of them are closed nowadays.
-The store also became a member of the International Association of Department Stores but left in 1993.
+Over time, several other BHV department stores are opened in Paris region, but all excluding Parly 2 have since closed.
+Also in 1963 the store became a member of the International Association of Department Stores, leaving the association in 1993.

 A store opened at the Rosny 2 mall in Rosny-sous-Bois in 1973.
 In 2006 2 of the 3 floors were taken over by Galeries Lafayette and the store reopened as BHV Déco.
 Two floors became part of the mall's Galeries Lafayette in 2006 and on 17 July 2010 the store was permanently closed.

 1991–2022: Purchase by Galeries Lafayette and rebranding

 In 1991 Galeries Lafayette bought BHV.

 A store was opened in Beirut, Lebanon in December 1998 in a partnership with ADMIC.

-In 2007–2008, the BHV expands its store with new specialized stores, in the same neighborhood.
+In 2007–2008, the BHV expands its Marais flagship with new specialised stores, in the same neighborhood.